rapid7/metasploit-framework/GSoC-2022-Project-Ideas.md

 Size: Medium
 Difficulty: 3/5

+### Enhanced LDAP Query & Collection

+When preforming security assessment on a network with centralized login such as LDAP or Active Directory these services are sometimes exposed directly on the network.
+While Metasploit has capabilities to collect various pieces of information from these services when a user has been able to gain code execution inside a target system by utilizing tooling such as `Sharphound` or by leveraging SMB services via the `secrets_dump` module, these methods are somewhat indirect.
+A network base capability to query exposed services may have value.
+An interactive terminal plugin allowing users to connect directly to LDAP or Active Directory providing capabilities similar to the existing `requests` plugin could enable users search for valuable information in these services without the need to compromise a target or interact with a secondary service.

+Size: Medium/Large (Depends on proposal)
+Difficulty: 3/5

 ### Improving post-exploit API to be more consistent, work smoothly across session types

 The Metasploit post-exploitation API is intended to provide a unified interface between different Meterpreter, shell, powershell, mainframe, and other session types.
 However, there are areas where the implementation is not consistent, and could use improvements: